mystyle-platform/mystyle-wp-custom-product-designer/readme.txt

 – displays a list of design collections with a few design thumbs per collection

 == Changelog ==
+= 3.19.24 =
+* Added Web or Thumbnail setting for design galleries and design profile pages
+* Check valid lincense

 = 3.19.23 =
 * New Feature: Display single collection via shortcode similar to single tag shortcode.